-The change of the shapes of decision borders has been accomplished before by adding new type of units to neural networks.
-For example, Ridella et al. [15] used circular units in their Circular Backpropagation Networks.
-Different type of circular units have been used by Kirby and Miranda [16] - in their implementation two sigmoidal units are coupled together and their output is restricted to lie on a unit circle.
-Dorffner [17] proposed conic section transfer functions as a unified framework for MLP and RBF networks.
+The change of the shapes of decision borders has been accomplished before by adding new type of units to neural networks (see the forthcoming review [2]).
+For example, Ridella et al. [19] used circular units in their Circular Backpropagation Networks.
+Different type of circular units have been used by Kirby and Miranda [20] - in their implementation two sigmoidal units are coupled together and their output is restricted to lie on a unit circle.
+Dorffner [21] proposed conic section transfer functions as a unified framework for MLP and RBF networks.
 Straight lines and ellipses are special cases of conic sections.
-Non-Euclidean metrics have been used to characterize the manifold characterizing Boltzman machines and EM algorithms by Amari [18], but his approach is completely different than ours.
-The method presented here may be treated as a generalization of the circular or conical unit method.
+Non-Euclidean metrics have been used to characterize the manifold of all Boltzman machines and EM algorithms by Amari [22], but not for increasing the flexibility of neural network decision borders.
+The input renormalization method may be treated as a generalization of the circular or conical unit method.
 It is not restricted to MLP neural networks, but can be used with any neural network and any classifier.
-An additional advantage of our approach is the understanding of what the network has really learned in terms of the prototypes (weights) and sigmoidally weighted distances from these prototypes.
-Many ideas presented in this paper are now being tested empirically.
+An additional advantage of our approach is the understanding of what the network has really learned in terms of the prototypes (weights) and sigmoidally weighted distances (similarities) to these prototypes.